1)

 request for a small additional charge.

-Our photos are Kodak Professional Grade, 8½” x 12”, plastic
+Our photos are Kodak Professional Grade, 8½” x 11”, plastic laminated

-laminated stock.
-Two magnified clear
+stock.
+Two magnified clear images, one

-provided on one sheet of heavy photographic paper.
+sheet of heavy photographic paper.

 6)